simonrenger/matze-csharp/readme.md

 Besides those components the library has some utilities to make working with it easier:

 - A writer class which allows to write the generated grid to any provided (if provided) stream
-- A exporter class which allows to export the generated grid to binary (see specifications below), json or yaml or toml or txt (see specifications)
+- A exporter class which allows to export the generated grid to binary (see specifications below), json or yaml  or txt (see specifications)
 - A command line tool to run the library and test it.
-[More information at its repository](#)
+[More information at its repository](https://github.com/simonrenger/matze-csharp-cli)

-This project supports .Net Framework 4.x and was mainly developed with .netcore 2.2
+This project supports **.Net Framework 4.x** and was mainly developed with **.netcore 2.2**

+### Dependencies

+- .Net Core 2.2
+- Newtonsoft.Json

 ## Algorithms